hashicorp/mktg-webdev-challenge/README.md

 Please **do not submit a pull request to, or open any issues in this repo**.
 This is a template repository only.
 All your work should be done on your copy of the repo only.
 To begin your challenge:

-- Create a new repository using this one as a template.
+- Create a new private repository using this one as a template.
 This can be done in two ways:
   - Clicking the "Use this template" button on the GitHub home page
   - Visiting the generate page: [mktg-webdev-challenge/generate](https://github.com/hashicorp/mktg-webdev-challenge/generate)
+  - We suggest creating a private repository
 - In your new repository, go to Settings > Collaborators
 - Add the following usernames as collaborators: `mwickett`, `dstaley`, `kendallstrautman`, `kaitlynnefuery` and `zchsh`